Restore an Azure SQL Database or failover to a secondary

 The Azure teams work diligently to restore service availability as quickly as possible but depending on the root cause it can take hours or days.
 If your application can tolerate significant downtime you can simply wait for the recovery to complete.
 In this case, no action on your part is required.
 You can see the current service status on our Azure Service Health Dashboard.
-After the recovery of the region your application’s availability will be restored.
+After the recovery of the region, your application’s availability is restored.

-If your application’s downtime can result in business liability you should be using geo-replicated database(s) in your application.
-It will enable the application to quickly restore availability in a different region in case of an outage.
-Learn how to configure Geo-Replication.
+If your application’s downtime can result in business liability, you should be using failover groups.
+It enables the application to quickly restore availability in a different region in case of an outage.
+For a tutorial, see Implement a geo-distributed database.

-To restore availability of the database(s) you need to initiate the failover to the geo-replicated secondary using one of the supported methods.
+To restore availability of the database(s) you need to initiate the failover to the secondary server using one of the supported methods.

-- Failover to a geo-replicated secondary using Azure Portal
+- Fail over to a geo-replicated secondary server using the Azure portal

-- Failover to a geo-replicated secondary using PowerShell
+- Fail over to the secondary server using PowerShell

-- Failover to a geo-replicated secondary using T-SQL
+- Fail over to a secondary server using Transact-SQL (T-SQL)

 Configure your database after recovery

-If you are using either geo-replication failover or geo-restore to recover from an outage, you must make sure that the connectivity to the new databases is properly configured so that the normal application function can be resumed.
+If you are using geo-restore to recover from an outage, you must make sure that the connectivity to the new databases is properly configured so that the normal application function can be resumed.
 This is a checklist of tasks to get your recovered database production ready.

-Because your recovered database will reside in a different server, you need to update your application’s connection string to point to that server.
+Because your recovered database resides in a different server, you need to update your application’s connection string to point to that server.